Special Education → Common Questions → Identification and Evaluation Process

 educational disability that requires special education, and possibly related services, then a referral may be made by the parent/guardian or staff members, following the school-based problem solving process.

-Parents/guardians may refer students enrolled in a private or religious school, or who are being home-schooled, by contacting the Placement and Assessment Unit at 301-279-3181.
+Parents/guardians may refer students enrolled in a private or religious school, or who are being home-schooled, by contacting the Central Placement Unit at 240-740-3830.

 Evaluation doesn't just mean testing.
 In conducting an evaluation, the IEP team and individual assessors must use a variety of tools and strategies to gather